zecookiez/ctf-archive/ImaginaryCTF 2021/Chimaera.md

 00000020: 4000 0000 0000 0000 5801 0000 0000 0000  @.......X.......
 00000030: 0000 0000 4000 3800 0200 4000 0400 0300  ....@.8...@.....
 00000040: 0100 0000 0500 0000 0000 0000 0000 0000  ................
-<...>
+<...some fake flags below this line...>
 ```

-Apart from the `jctf{red_and_fake_flags_form_an_equivalence_class}` found in the file, we notice that this is an ELF file as well!
+Apart from the `jctf{red_and_fake_flags_form_an_equivalence_class}` found in the file, we notice that this is an executable file as well!
 After decompiling the program, it turns out that it just prints out a string.
 Running the file confirms this as well:

 ```
 $ ./chimaera.pdf
 ictf{thr33_
 ```

-Oops, we didn't need to decompile it.
+Oops, decompiling it was an overkill.
 But at least we got part of the flag, and it also suggests that there are three parts we need to find.

-**TL;DR:** Run the PDF as an executable file, get the first third of the flag.
+**TL;DR:** Run the PDF as an executable file, get the first part of the flag.

 ### Part 2/3 - `h34ds_l`